KxSystems/embedPy/README.md

 ### Closures

-Closures allow us to define functions that retain state between calls, avoiding the need for global variables.
+Closures allow us to define functions that retain state between successive calls, avoiding the need for global variables.
-To create a Closure in embedPy, we must
+To create a closure in embedPy, we must
 1) Define a function in q with
 - 2+ arguments - the current state and at least one other (possibly dummy) argument
 - 2 return values - the new state and the return value